GradyMoran/flnp/README.md

 - Mode where it prints the number written in the language (not numerals) and the user enters the number.
 But maybe this doesn't make sense for some languages.
 - Use lighter audio library.
 Pygame has a lot of unneeded features.
 Is there a better choice?
 Not many libraries can read from a file pointer- it seems most want a real file.
 - Decimals and negatives, and config to control them.
+- Make the welcome and score messages be read in the language of choice.
+Should be able to turn off in the config.